viconx98/spotify-profile/README.md

 - Top Artists Page with filters (P1)
 - Top Tracks Page with filters (P2)

-Not needed to follow this, feel free to divide work in different manner as per your own convenience.
+Not a compulsion to follow this, feel free to divide work in different manner as per your own and your partner's convenience.

 ## Screenshots
 1. Login Page